Welcome to the Digital Healthy Schools Website.

 There are often cases where an App is in fact capable of satisfying particular requirements but that this is not made clear in any obvious publicly available place.
 In these circumstances Users are left with uncertainty as to the real position and our view is that in this circumstance they should proceed with caution.

-The results of this analysis results in an overall ORCHA score which is built up from the answers to each of the questions in the three Review Domains.
+All this analysis results in an overall ORCHA score which is built up from the answers to each of the questions in the three Review Domains.
 Some questions earn positive points and some earn negative points.
 The ORCHA Score aims to deliver a meritocratic evaluation with all Apps being treated equally and fairly irrespective of their current popularity or the financial position of their Developers.

 Any score below 65% would indicate that an App has some issues that users should investigate further prior to using this App.
 Scores below 45% indicate that an App has considerable issues or challenges and in its current form is potentially unhelpful or unsafe.